GregTrevellick/TrivialApisForIDE/src/Trivial.Ui.TrumpQuotes/VsmpAssets/README.md

 [GitHubRepoPullRequestsURL]: https://github.com/GregTrevellick/TrivialApisForIDE/pulls
 [VSMarketplaceUrl]: https://marketplace.visualstudio.com/items?itemName=GregTrevellick.DrainTheSwamp#review-details

-Enlighten your day with an insightful random quote from Donald Trump when opening a solution file.
+Enlighten your day with an insightful random quote from Donald Trump when opening and/or closing a solution file.

 - This is truly tremendous.
 A wonderful thing.
 So much so that it deserves a [review][VSMarketplaceUrl].